Category: Esthetics

 If I could question any dead author, it would be Shakespeare, and I would not waste my seconds by asking the identity of the Dark Lady or the precisely nuanced elements of homoeroticism in the relationship with Southhampton (or another).
 Naively, I would blurt out: did it comfort you to have fashioned woman and men more real than living men and women?
 (Harold Bloom, Genius, p.
 18).

-The profundity of his question is, I believe, the truest test of Bloom’s sincerity, for that question is almost frighteningly subtle.
+The profundity of his question is, I believe, the truest test of Bloom’s sincerity, for that question is almost frighteningly subtle — and as a writer of fiction, I can personally testify that there is much to that: I am deeply comforted by the women and men I fashion.
 But apart from the insight it provides us into Bloom’s own brain, it illustrates something even more significant:

 It’s long been observed that one of the best measures of literature is when you can discuss the characters of a story or play as if those characters were real people: when you can talk about their personalities; when you can psychologize over them, their choice of careers, their deeds; when you can pick their brains and discuss their addictions and predispositions as if these characters were actual human beings.
 Many playwrights and novelists, and even many modern day screenplay-writers, have created characters that meet this criteria.
 But no one — and I mean no one — has come close to creating the sheer number of these characters that Shakespeare did.
 Love these people or hate them, Shakespeare brought to life a gallery of women and men who are completely human — and he did it in a language whose prosody for practitioners still astounds.